Moostafaaa/RAG-store-and-retrieve-semantic-similar-docs/README.md

 # store-and-retrieve-semantic-similar-docs
-Create vector database using ChromaDB from Langchain then retrieve Semantically Similar Documents
+Create vector database using ChromaDB from Langchain then retrieve Semantically Similar Documents (RAG)